 How to move your property sale forward

->

-> Get rid of all your clutter
+Get rid of all your clutter.

->

-> Move your property forward by attending to repairs
+Move your property forward by attending to repairs.

->

-> Particularly if your target buyers are first-timers, your home should be ready to move into.
-The last thing a young couple or young family wants to have to think about when moving house is the expense and inconvenience of repairs.
+Mainly if your target buyers are first-timers, your home should be ready to move into.
+The last thing a young couple or young family wants to think about when moving house is the expense and inconvenience of repairs.
 Ill-fitting doors, holes in walls, damaged tiles and threadbare carpets are amongst the most common bugbears amongst first – or second-time buyers.
 Attending to those niggling repair jobs shouldn’t cost you a fortune, but it could mean moving your property forward in the minds of cost-conscious buyers.

->

-> Create ‘kerb appeal’
+Create ‘kerb appeal.’

->

-> Particularly during the spring and summer months, natural light and the illusion of space are very important ways to move property forward to the front of the housing market queue.
+Particularly during the spring and summer months, natural light and the illusion of space are important ways to move property forward to the front of the housing market queue.
 See our guide to marketing your home in the summer months.
-Choosing white for the halls and main living areas of your home will magnify any natural light, but it’s also important to allow that light to flood into your home wherever possible.
-Remove anything from in front of your windows that block light, and consider taking down blinds and switching to thinner drapes and curtains.
+Choosing white for the halls and main living areas of your home will magnify any natural light, but it’s also essential to allow that light to flood into your home wherever possible.
+Remove anything in front of your windows that block light, and consider taking down blinds and switching to thinner drapes and curtains.
 Just consider seasons when working out what to optimise.

->

-> Set the scene
+Set the scene

->

-> Give buyers a little freedom
+Give buyers a little freedom.

 There must be someone there at all times to answer a buyer’s questions during a property viewing.
 However, it is equally crucial that buyers are allowed to soak up the ambience of a home without feeling pressurised.
 By all means, create an information pack on your house and various aspects of the local neighbourhood, but try not to sit on buyers’ shoulders as they walk around your home.